 The value proposition we bring to the table is very strong.
-I've been a consultant for many years, and the three things that matter for any process is cost, quality, and time.
+I’ve been a consultant for many years, and the three things that matter for any process are cost, quality, and time.

 We appeal to research sites because we improve the data being captured.
 That’s a very important metric for site success.

 For the sponsor, they’ve got a lot of sites using our technology and collecting data that is clean and accurate.
 They don’t have to fly someone on-site to confirm accuracy.
 In fact, nothing is stopping us from sending data directly into your platform.
 You can continue to use the data collection platform as you used to, but now, because of technology, they don’t have to have it physically transcribed.
 They don’t have to have someone confirm it; they can confirm it remotely, with real-time access to the data.

 The technology has been available for some time now.
 Why would research sites or pharmaceutical companies want to use your platform now?